fredyns/yii2-wiki/Core-framework-code-style.md

 - All virtual properties in classes that extend from `yii\base\Object` are documented with an `@property` tag in the class doc block.
-  These annotations are automatically generated from the `@return` or `@param` tag in the corresponding getter or setter.
+  These annotations are automatically generated from the `@return` or `@param` tag in the corresponding getter or setter by running `./build php-doc` in the build directory.
   You may add an `@property` tag to the getter or setter to explicitly give a documentation message for the property introduced by these methods when description differs from what is stated in `@return`.
 Here is an example: